 09 — Identity

-Identity settings already support local auth, hybrid rollout, Microsoft 365 configuration, domain discovery, and the foundations needed for SCIM-based lifecycle management.
+Identity settings already support local auth, hybrid rollout, Microsoft 365 configuration, domain discovery, SCIM foundations, and watchlist or blocklist screening controls for visitor traffic.

 10 — Audit history